grimmlab/UAVWeedSegmentation/README.md

 ```
 3. Download and install pytorch with GPU support that is compatible with your GPU

-4. Download trained model from Mendeley Data (https://doi.org/10.17632/4hh45vkp38.2) and paste the unzipped model in `/models`.
-Rename the model to `model_unet_resnet34_dil0_bilin1_retrained.pt`
+4. Download trained model from Mendeley Data (https://doi.org/10.17632/4hh45vkp38.3) and paste the unzipped model in `/models`.

 ## Predict on new UAV images
 Now, we can predict weeds in new UAV images using following script: